 “It’s important to forge relationships with the school early so students can get questions answered,” said Leah Klingseis, director of recruitment at APU.
 “That way, students are able to make more informed choices about where they want to go.”

-Getting to know the admissions counselors at your prospective universities can help you get a more in-depth look at each school you’re considering, determine whether it’s the right school for you, and get in touch with faculty and staff to answer specific questions.
+Getting to know the admissions representatives at your prospective universities can help you get a more in-depth look at each school you’re considering, determine whether it’s the right school for you, and get in touch with faculty and staff to answer specific questions.
 They know the admissions process inside and out, so take advantage of their knowledge and don’t hesitate to ask questions along the way.

 4. Don’t Panic over Test Scores